formal-methods-mpi/Workshop.jl/docs/src/5_additional/extensive-foundations.md

 ## Functions

 Excellent!
-Now that you have a good understanding of variables and the expressive nature of Julia, let's dive into the topic of functions.
+Now that you have an understanding of  variables, let's dive into the topic of functions.

 In programming, functions are reusable blocks of code that serve a specific purpose.
 They play a crucial role in organizing and modularizing code, which in turn enhances its readability and maintainability.